robin-raymond/zax.io/pointers.md

 pointer2 : Unknown *

 // cast the func1
-pointer1 = func1 cast Unknown *
+pointer1 = func1 unsafe as Unknown *
-pointer2 = func2 cast Unknown *
+pointer2 = func2 unsafe as Unknown *

-// cast back from a raw pointer using the type of the variables definition func3 = pointer1 copycast :simpleFunc func4 = pointer2 copycast :func2
+// cast back from a raw `Unknown *` using the type of the function definition
+// (even though captured values were not copied into the Unknown * the
+// `Unknown *` is treated as the original function type so a copy of captured
+// values is created)
+func3 := pointer1 unsafe copyas :simpleFunc
+func4 := pointer2 unsafe copyas :func2

 // reset the original `func1` and `func2`
-func1 = #:
+func1 = #
-func2 = #:
+func2 = #

 func3() // will execute the code defined in func1 and still displays
         // the message "Is this good?"